Tablets and sprays provide rapid relief from the chest pain associated with angina. Remember to carry them with you all the time.

 Pain associated with angina develops if part of your heart muscle does not get as much blood and oxygen as it needs.
 It is usually caused by narrowing of your coronary arteries due to a build-up of a fatty substance called atheroma.
 The narrowing makes it more difficult for blood to flow to your heart muscle.
 GTN works in two ways.
 It relaxes blood vessels in your body (causing them to widen) and this reduces the strain on your heart, making it easier for your heart to pump blood around your body.
 It also relaxes and widens blood vessels in your heart (coronary arteries), which increases the flow of blood to your heart muscle.

 (There is also a rectal ointment of GTN available but this is used for a completely different condition.
-If this has been prescribed for you, please see a separate medicine leaflet called Glyceryl trinitrate rectal ointment for more information.)
+If this has been prescribed for you, please see the separate medicine leaflet called Glyceryl trinitrate rectal ointment for more information.)

 Before starting glyceryl trinitrate